Photos and info about the repair work done by Brian May and Greg Fryer to the Red Special guitar during 1998 at Brian’s “Allerton Hill” studio:

 It was very nice to be asked by Brian to contribute photos and text about our 1998 Red Special restoration to his book written with Simon Bradley (formerly of ‘Guitarist’ magazine): “Brian May’s Red Special – the story of the home-made guitar that rocked Queen and the world”.

-Brian and I talked many times between 1998 and 2011 about writing such a book and early in the piece I had some preparatory work sketched out, but unfortunately because we were both so busy with many other things the project got put aside.
-It was therefore probably timely that Simon came along with his proposal.
+Brian and I talked many times between 1998 and 2011 about writing such a book and early in the piece I had some preparatory work sketched out, but unfortunately because we were both so busy with other things the book project was put aside.

 Please also see Brian’s website, loaded with information: http://www.brianmay.com/